akiraux/Akira/README.md

 > _**Note:** Replace the `-Dprofile=default` with `-Dprofile=development` to compile and install Akira in **development** mode where you can make changes._

-## 🤔 Questions &amp; Issues
+## 🤔 Questions

-If you want to ask any questions about the project, we have a dedicated Discord channel available to any [Patreon](https://www.patreon.com/akiraux) supporters.
-If you are trying out Akira and you encounter an error or any problem feel free to just open an issue.
+If you want to ask any questions about the project, we have a public Matrix channel you can join at: https://matrix.to/#/!TpdMwUVwILHQgLjNpe:matrix.org
+We also have a dedicated Discord channel available to any [Patreon](https://www.patreon.com/akiraux) supporters where we offer more direct support, and we're open to discussing new features and implementations.
+If you are trying out Akira and you encounter an error or any problem feel free to just open an issue here on GitHub.

 ## 👨‍💻 Contributing